Health and Safety, Birth to 2 Years - Safety Measures Outside the Home

 Ask questions about their safety guidelines.
 Identify any hazards, and ask how

-cleaned and what kinds of cleaning products are used.
+they are handled.
 For more information, see

 Choosing Child Care.